-The pathways that regulate stratified epidermis differentiation and the formation of a functional skin barrier have been a central topic of investigation in epidermal biology.
-Transcription is one of the most important regulatory mechanisms controlling the stepwise program of epidermal differentiation.
-Our research efforts have focused on characterizing the gene regulatory networks and signaling pathways linked to human diseases, such as ectodermal dysplasias and skin inflammatory disorders.
+The pathways that regulate epidermal differentiation and the formation of a functional skin barrier have been a central topic of investigation in epidermal biology.
+Our research efforts have focused on characterizing the transcriptional regulatory networks and signaling pathways linked to epidermal differentiation and wound healing.

 Ectodermal Dysplasias and Ectodermal Appendage Development

 Ectodermal dysplasias are a group of heritable pathological disorders that result from anomalies in epithelial/mesenchymal-derived appendage formation.
 The importance of DLX3 is underscored by the effects of mutations found in patients with autosomal dominant Tricho-Dento-Osseous (TDO) syndrome.
 We have demonstrated the crucial role of DLX3 in epidermal development and tooth and hair formation through direct regulation of specific sets of keratins.
 Using genetic and intraoral examination data from human patients, we identified several missense polymorphisms in keratins that lead to a higher risk for dental caries.

 - Akihiko Uchiyama, Visiting Fellow, JSPS Fellowship (2016-2019)